-Earlier this week, a two-tone and stock-appearing Caprice Classic sedan turned a few hundred feet in front of me.
-Time to finally write a blog entry on the four-door Caprice—I have previously covered the coupe and the station wagon.
+In mid-2020, a two-tone and stock-appearing Caprice Classic sedan turned a few hundred feet in front of me.
+Time to finally write a blog entry on the four-door Caprice—I had previously covered the coupe and the station wagon.

 “… comfort and quiet for up to six.”